saltstack/salt-windows-msi/README.md

 Additional benefits:

-- A problem during the .msi install will be rolled back automatically.
+- Any problem during the install causes the installation to be rolled back, as in database transactions.
-- An msi offers built-in logging (/l option to msiexec).
+- Built-in logging (/l option to msiexec).
 - *_amd64.msi does not run on 32bit Windows.

 ###On unattended install ("silent install")###